Animal Husbandry

 Top Cow Breeds - Krishna Valley Cow

 The Krishna Valley cows are endemic to the black soil region of the River Krishna Valley in Karnataka and border districts of Maharashtra.
 They have a large, massive frame with deep, loosely built, short bodies.
 They are white in colour and dark in shade.
 They are also hybrid cattle, and hence, they are used for both dairy and draught purposes.
-Their average milk yield is 900 kg per lactation.
 The males are grey white with a darker shade on the forequarters and hindquarters, and the female cows are more whitish in appearance.
 Their tails are so long that almost reaches the ground.

 Top Cow Breeds - Amritmahal Cow